How can I welcome refugees, immigrants, and other newcomers to the USA? Here are 8 ways to welcome newcomers into your community.

 7) Hire newcomers and learn inclusive employment practices

 Research shows refugees and other newcomers are very valuable parts of the workforce.
 Hire them!
-We are adding newcomer-friendly employers to our database.
-Email us so we can add you.
 Then, consider ways to promote English language learning on the job.
-Your company can give employees time during their work week to earn their GED® diplomas using our free GED® preparation course.
+Your company can give employees time during their workweek to earn their GED® diplomas using our free GED® preparation course.